Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/08-translate-speech.md

 1. Wait for deployment to complete, and then view the deployment details.
 1. When the resource has been deployed, go to it and view its **Keys and Endpoint** page.
 You will need one of the keys and the location in which the service is provisioned from this page in the next procedure.

-## Prepare to use the Azure AI Speech Translation service
+## Task 2: Prepare to use the Azure AI Speech Translation service

 In this exercise, you'll complete a partially implemented client application that uses the Azure AI Speech SDK to recognize, translate, and synthesize speech.